Most Preferred Preparation Books for the GMAT

 This is an excellent book not only for people who want to ace GMAT but also for non-native English speakers who are not very familiar with writing skills.
 There are several high quality examples and tips on competitive writing and overall it is fun to read.
 This is the bible for the essay writing section and an indispensable resource.
 So those of you who find writing difficult should definitely have this one.

 The official guide for GMAT quantitative review:

-This book is only recommended for those who want to practice more and more questions from quantitative ability section.
+This book is only recommended for those who want to practice more questions from quantitative ability section.
 This is not the book you would want to begin your preparation with.
 However it gives you the insight on what types of questions are officially considered difficult and easy.
-Since this is a standard book it is better to go through it once you are done with your preparation.
+Since this is a standard one it is better to go through it once you are done with your preparation.